coecms/WRF/README.md

 * WRF compilation with dm+sm
 * WPS compilation with distributed memory with dm+sm compilation of WRF
 ## Tests simulations
 Tests simulations have been done on [Jenkins](https://accessdev.nci.org.au/jenkins/job/WRF/job/WRF-Core/).
+The tests were updated from version 4.3.
+From version 4.3, the tests were:
+* First tutorial case (Oct 16) with 1 nest
+* First tutorial case (Oct 16) with 2 nests
+* First tutorial case (Oct 16) with additional diagnostics turned on
+* First tutorial case (Oct 16) with restart

-The simulations were:
+For previous versions, the simulations were:
 * First tutorial case (Jan 00) with 1 nest
 * First tutorial case (Jan 00) with 2 nests
 * First tutorial case (Jan 00) with additional diagnostics turned on.
 * First tutorial case (Jan 00) with quiting I/O.
 * First tutorial case (Jan 00) with restart

-WRF outputs for these tests can be found under /projects/WRF/data/KGO/.
+WRF outputs for these tests can be found under /g/data/sx70/data/KGO/.
 The inputs for the tests can be found in https://github.com/coecms/wrf-testing